zoracrimson/looping-for-online-web-prework/README.md

 * We no longer need the counter varialbe, `shoe_count`, to keep track of the shoes.
 * This example is more explicit––when you read it, it speaks even more plainly about the behavior of our program.
+* All of the mechanics of looping––the counter, the incrementation––are abstracted away into one line: `for shoe in shoe_count`.
+Meanwhile, actual meat of the loop––what we want the loop to do or execute––all occurs inside the block, underneat the `for` line.

 ## For as an Iterator